 For energy independence, nothing compares to the DELTA Pro.

-The EcoFlow River Pro Portable Solar Generator with a 110W solar panel is the compact renewable power solution.
+The EcoFlow River 2 Pro Portable Solar Generator with a 220W solar panel is the compact renewable power solution.

-This lightweight, portable machine offers 720Wh capacity — a powerhouse for running your refrigerator for 4.5 hours or an electric kettle for 0.7 hours.
+This lightweight, portable machine offers 768Wh capacity — a powerhouse for running a 500-watt refrigerator for over 3 hours or an electric kettle for about 1 hour.
 You can wait out the power outage in style and warmth when the lights go out, with a warm cup of coffee to tide you over for the storm.

 Portable Solar Panels